rws10/Great_Ideas_show/README.md

  * This has been done.
 I would like the error message to line up with the title and text box displays.
    Also, the data with the error will still be populated there if you go "back to index" and immediately go back to create new.
    However, if you repeat the same process, it will then be gone.
-- Have the ability to delete uploaded attachments from the edit page
 - Add a contact us link on the homepage
 - Add Javascript to update page when "FilterBy:" choice is made
 - Add Meta Scan to check for viruses in docs